 by Michelle Lindsey

 Acquire the skills and knowledge necessary to choose and purchase a draft team, and then learn to work them in the field, woodlot, or market garden.
 Draft Animals: 100 Answers for Harnessing Animal Power uses a unique Q&A format to deliver concise answers to your most pressing questions.
-Paperback or eBook.
-Read more »
+Learn more »

 by Michelle Lindsey

 Ready to take the confusion out of selecting the right cattle breed for your family?
 This book will walk you through the process of defining your expectations and then arm you with key information on 40 common cattle breeds.
-Paperback or Kindle.
-Read more »
+Learn more »

 Horse & Donkey Breeds